OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ### Configuration

 Open your KiwiSDR admin panel.
-Then Extension -> Antenna Switch.
+Then Extensions -> Antenna Switch.

 Describe your antennas 1-7.
-If you leave antenna description empty, it won't be show to users.
+If you leave antenna description empty, antenna butoon won't be show to users.

-Antenna switch failure or unknown status decription is show to user if antenna switch is unreachable or malfunctioning.
+Antenna switch failure or unknown status decription will be show to users if antenna switch is unreachable or malfunctioning.

 ### Usage